switchgirl95/reigen-bot/README.md

 # Reigen retweet bot!

-A simple twitter bot that automatically retweets tweets with hashtags relating to Reigen Arataka
+A simple twitter bot that automatically retweets tweets with hashtags relating to Reigen Arataka from the anime Mob Psycho 100

 Username: @reigen_rtwt